-- 1. PS/2 keyboard/mouse port (purple/green).
-This port is for a PS/2 keyboard or mouse. - RJ-45 ports for LAN.
-These ports allows Gigabit connection to a LAN through a network hub.
-Refer to the LAN port LED indications table for more information. - 3.
-RJ-45 port for iKVM.
-This RJ-45 port is available only on the Z10PA-D8 model and only functions when you enable the ASMB8 controller. - 4.
-USB 2.0 ports 1 and 2.
-These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - Video Graphics Adapter (VGA) port.
-This port is for a VGA monitor or other VGAcompatible devices. - USB 3.0 ports 1 and 2.
-These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 3.0 devices.
+- PS/2 keyboard/mouse port (purple/green): This port is for a PS/2 keyboard or mouse. - RJ-45 ports for LAN: These ports allows Gigabit connection to a LAN through a network hub.
+Refer to the LAN port LED indications table for more information. - SFP+ ports: These port is for connecting the enhanced small form-factor pluggable (SFP+) module that supports data rates up to 10 Gbps. - RJ-45 port for iKVM: This RJ-45 port functions only when you enable the ASMB8 controller.
+Refer to the Management LAN port LED indications table for more information. - USB 2.0 ports 1 and 2: These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - Video Graphics Adapter (VGA) port: This port is for a VGA monitor or other VGAcompatible devices. - SFP+ LEDs: These LEDs indicates the link status and the link speed of the SFP+ ports.
+Refer to the SFP+ LED indications table for more information. - 8.
+USB 3.0 ports 1 and 2: These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 3.0 devices. - 9.
+Power-on Button: Press this button to turn on the system.